dhis2/dhis2-docs/src/sysadmin/audit.md

 Audit logs can be retrieved from the DHIS2 database.
 Currently there is no UI or API endpoint available for retrieving audit entries.

+## What we log { #what_we_log }

+This is the list of operations we log as part of the audit system:

+- Operations on user accounts
+- Operations on user roles, groups and authority groups
+- Operations on categories
+- Operations on organization units
+- Operations on reports
+- Operations on tracked instances
+- Operations on tracked attributes
+- Operations on tracked data values
+- Authentication attemps (log files)
+- Jobs configuration
+- Breaking the glass operations

 ## Single Audit table { #audit_table }

-All audit entries will be saved into one single table named `audit`
+All audit entries, excepts the ones related to tracked entities, will be saved into one single table named `audit`

 | Column     | Type                        | Description |   |
 |------------|-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|---|